kenmoini/ocp4-ai-svc-libvirt/README.md

 # OpenShift 4 Assisted Installer Service, Libvirt Deployer

+> ATTENTION: Navigate to the `ansible` directory for up-to-date automation - other assets are used for bootstrapping control nodes or kept for legacy purposes

 There are two options to use this source:

 1. Ideally, go with the resources in the `ansible` folder, it's more complete and intelligent/idempotent